Rhys Adrian: Screenwriter

 In addition to his work on radio, Adrian wrote a number of television plays.
-Big Time (1961), his first piece for television, was co-written with Julian Pepper under the pseudonym 'J. MacReady'.
-1963's Too Old for Donkeys was an adaptation of his own radio play broadcast earlier that year.
-Adrian reworked several of his radio scripts for television, often to varying levels of success.
+Big Time (1961), his first piece for television, was co-written with Julian Pepper under the pseudonym "J. MacReady".
+1963's Too Old for Donkeys was an adaptation of Adrian's own radio play broadcast earlier that year.
+He reworked several of his radio scripts for television, often to varying levels of success.
 His adaptation of Evelyn for the BBC's Play for Today strand was deemed "unsatisfying" by critic David Wade, who felt that Adrian's stylised dialogue clashed with the physicality of the piece, leaving the play at a disadvantage.
 Buffet also suffered upon its transition to television.
 Adrian, however, wrote a number of original works for the medium, often as part of anthology series such as The Wednesday Play, Theatre 625, Armchair Theatre, ITV Playhouse and the aforementioned Play for Today; his 1971 play The Foxtrot marked an early departure from the latter series' emphasis on socially aware, issue-based drama towards broad comedy and non-naturalism.
 In 1973, his play The Withered Arm was transmitted, alongside contributions from Dennis Potter and David Mercer, as part of the Wessex Tales series for BBC2, a group of plays based on the short stories of Thomas Hardy.